ganesh416/Tic_Tac_Toe_Assignment/README.md

      d). with help makefile, will execute program.

 after downloading all files.
-4) To execute the code use make command on terminal screen
+4) To execute the code use "make" command on terminal screen

 **run the program** -->
- To Run the code use ./a.out command on terminal screen  and for deleting executable files and a.out file use make clean command on terminal screen.
+ To Run the code use "./a.out" command on terminal screen  and for deleting executable files and a.out file use "make clean" command on terminal screen.